scaleracademy/Scaler-OpenQuest-An-Open-Source-Hackathon/.github/ISSUE_TEMPLATE/hackathon-submission-phase1.md

 3. **Short Project Description:** _One line crisp description of your project_

-4. **Team Name:** Please mention the same team name as mentioned in Github Handle
+4. **Team Name:** Please mention the same team name as mentioned in Discord

 5. **Team Members:** Mention their Names & tag their Discord handles